 A monthly budget will help you to:

-» Improve your communication skills about money.
+» Improve your communication skills that relate to money.

 » Set financial goals and achieve them together.